Python is a programming language: a structured form of communication used by computers to handle information and complete tasks.

 - Interpreted: It is an interpreted language without complex compilation and linking, thereby allowing users to quickly write computer programs.
 It enables users to test and iterate on code faster by allowing line-by-line execution and error detection as the user runs code.

 Programming in Python can be done in many different ways using many different IDEs.
-However, for the sake of simplicity and to easily grasp core concepts, we will be using Jupyter notebooks.
+However, for the sake of simplicity and to easily grasp core concepts, we will be using an online, interactive code editor.

 According to the Stack Overflow Developer Survey, over the last few years, Python has topped the list as one of the most popular and desirable programming languages.
 According to another popular programming language survey called the Tiobe Index, Python remains the most sought-after programming language amongst developers.
 One may ask, what could be the reason behind that?
 Let’s uncover why.